 If you request support, you must share your location with the Viam Support team.
 To do so, navigate to the location you need support with and click, Add Viam support.

 Once you have received support, you can remove Viam Support from your location by clicking Remove Viam support.

 Delete a location

-You can delete a location that is empty of robots by clicking the trash can icon next to the location name at the top of the page for that location.
-The icon will not appear if there are any robots in the location.
+You can delete a location that is empty of machines by clicking the trash can icon next to the location name at the top of the page for that location.
+The icon will not appear if there are any machines in the location.